PamelaMBadermann/melembradepois/README.md

 Now you need to make a copy of the example.env file, rename to .env and set values to the environment variables of your Postgres database :floppy_disk:

-Done it, run the following commands and be happy! :eyeglasses:
+Done it, run the following commands and be happy! :smile:

 ```
 npm run build
 npm run start
 ```

-Thanksssss!
+Thanks for visit!

 Pam Badermann.